IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/jul/2018-07-17-prototyping-with-rx.md

 ---

 When we design a distributed system often comes a moment when we agree on the high-level architecture, but we're still uncertain that it fits the business process we're modeling.
 The most common way to overcome the dead end is to start building a full-blown solution and calibrate it along the way.
-Alternatively, I propose to use lightweight prototyping techniques.
+Alternatively, we can use lightweight prototyping techniques.
 Representing distributed system design in a runnable code, we can enable experimentation and reduce risks associated with bad architectural decisions as early as possible.
 Let's prototype a part of a large-scale delivery service using building blocks from RxJava.

 <!--more-->